ronaldraxon/GetandCleanDat_Proj/README.md

 from the accelerometers of the Samsung Galaxy S smartphone. this function has only one parameter an it is the path where the UCI HAR Dataset directory is located.
-For further about how this program works and meta data, please check the codebook.txt entry located at https://github.com/ronaldraxon/GetandCleanDat_Proj.
+For further information about how this program works and meta data, please check the codebook.txt entry located at https://github.com/ronaldraxon/GetandCleanDat_Proj.